 - Also bear in mind that there are criteria beyond the scope of this planner spreadsheet that you still need to check.
 Most notably:

 b) Minimum of 8 courses (*24) in each Fall+Winter term

 d) A committed thesis supervisor

-- Before finishing and passing your program plan along to your Honours Advisor, glance at the cells above the right-hand side form on your spreadsheet, which should detect most issues that might arise, and which will notify you when you have completed your program plan."
+- Before finishing and passing your program plan along to your honors advisor, glance at the cells above the right-hand side form on your spreadsheet, which should detect most issues that might arise, and which will notify you when you have completed your program plan."

 - What if my information does not work with the form?

-Answer: Ask the honours Advisor.
+Answer: Ask the honors advisor.
 The form is the best we can do to cover most cases, but there are always exceptions.

 - What if I have more than 40 courses?

-Answer: Choose your "best" 40 courses that best satisfy the honours program requirements.
+Answer: Choose your "best" 40 courses that best satisfy the honors program requirements.
 The other courses will be classified as "extra to degree" anyway.

 - What if I have "too many" 100-level courses?

 Answer: Only 14 of them will count toward the 40 (*3) courses you will need for a complete undergraduate program.